simonabar1/py-flashcards/README.md

 # Flashcard Game

-The Flashcard Game is a simple language learning application developed as an intermediate capstone project in the context of a Python Bootcamp.
+The Flashcard Game is a simple language learning application developed as an intermediate capstone project in the context of a Python Bootcamp (100 Days of Code: The Complete Python Pro Bootcamp for 2023).
 It allows users to practice French vocabulary using a digital flashcard system.
 The application is built using Python, pandas, and tkinter.

 ## Description